-A subset of operations management, the online MBA supply chain management concentration focuses on optimizing the flow of goods and services for a business, devising strategies and solving issues within the supply chain.
-MBA supply chain management online courses cover areas in inventory management, warehousing, logistics, and the global market.
-Focusing on how technology has fueled changes for organizations, their supply chains, and the reach of their brand in a more connected world.
+A subset of operations management, the supply chain management concentration focuses on optimizing the flow of goods and services for a business.
+Students learn to devise strategies to solve issues within the supply chain.
+MBA supply chain management online courses cover areas including inventory management, warehousing, logistics, and the global market.
+This specialization also covers the impact of technology on organizations, their supply chains, and their brand reach.

-The accounting concentration prepares students for the CPA exam and a leadership role in business administration accounting.
-Curriculum at online MBA schools cover topics in accounting reports, information systems, forecasting, and taxes.
-Accounting students in online MBA programs learn how to effectively apply accounting and economic principles in business and financial planning and how to use quantitative analysis in the management and operation of an organization.
+The accounting concentration prepares students to sit for the CPA exam and pursue leadership roles in business administration accounting.
+Curricula at online MBA schools cover topics including accounting reports, information systems, forecasting, and taxes.
+Accounting students in online MBA programs learn to use accounting and economic principles in business and financial planning contexts and apply quantitative analysis in the management and operation of an organization.

 Example Careers: CPA, tax consultant, budget analyst

-The online MBA healthcare administration specialization takes administrative acumen and applies it to a healthcare setting, including hospitals, clinics, pharmaceutical companies, and elderly care facilities.
-Online healthcare MBA courses explore how financial, operational, and marketing activities are applied to health organizations and the legal aspects of managing such an enterprise in health care reform, insurance, and policy.
-Students who choose the online MBA healthcare administration concentration leave with the skills required to lead a nonprofit, government, or private health practice.
+The healthcare administration specialization applies administrative topics to healthcare settings, including hospitals, clinics, pharmaceutical companies, and elderly care facilities.
+Online healthcare MBA courses explore how financial, operational, and marketing activities apply to health organizations.
+This specialization also covers the legal aspects of managing, such as enterprise in healthcare reform, insurance, and policy.
+Students pursuing this concentration gain the skills required to lead a nonprofit, government, or private health practice.